The Warren’s Occult Museum in Monroe, Connecticut

 What is The Warren’s Occult Museum

-The Warrens began studying the paranormal in 1952.
+The Warrens began studying the paranormal in 1952 and have risen to fame from The Conjuring film series.
 Throughout the years, they accumulated memorabilia from their cases and opened the museum in the early 1980s.
-The most notable piece in their collection being the Annabelle doll in its large glass case.
+The most notable piece in their collection is the Annabelle doll in its large glass case.
 Along with the Annabelle doll, there is a smaller, but much more unsettling looking doll called the Shadow doll.
 It’s said that the doll will infiltrate people’s dreams and stop their heart while they sleep.
 There is a large man-shaped structure that was found in the woods Connecticut that was used for satanic rituals, a human skull with a star painted on its forehead that was used for black magic, and an organ that looks harmless but is known to play music all on its own.

 All who enter the museum are warned not to touch anything.
 This is a strictly enforced rule.
 Many of the objects housed in the cramped basement can latch onto a human host with just that simple action.
 So watch where you place your hands and most definitely watch what you say.
 You never know what might be listening and if it will take offense.